AnyChart/docs.anychart.com/Common_Settings/Legend/Title_and_Separator.md

 separator.fill("none");
 ```

+Here is a legend with the title and separator configured:

 {sample}CS\_Legend\_Title\_01{sample}

 Please note that you can set the orientation of both elements: use the {api:anychart.core.ui.Title#orientation}orientation(){api} method of the title and the same method of the separator with one of the parameters listed in {api:anychart.enums.Orientation}anychart.enums.Orientation{api}: